microprediction/timemachines/README.md

 ## Autonomous, univariate, k-step ahead time-series forecasting functions assigned [Elo ratings](https://microprediction.github.io/timeseries-elo-ratings/html_leaderboards/overall.html)

+Simple uses of this package:

 1. Use some of the functionality of a [subset](https://github.com/microprediction/timemachines/blob/main/timemachines/skaters/pypi.py) of the [popular python time-series packages](https://www.microprediction.com/blog/popular-timeseries-packages) with one line of code.
+Or use home-spun methods like [thinking_fast_and_slow](https://github.com/microprediction/timemachines/blob/main/timemachines/skaters/simple/thinking.py) that might be useful for your purpose.
+Consider adopting the use of [forever functions](https://www.microprediction.com/blog/forever) that get better over time without your doing anything.
 2. Peruse [Elo ratings](https://microprediction.github.io/timeseries-elo-ratings/html_leaderboards/univariate-k_003.html) or use them [programatically](https://github.com/microprediction/timemachines/blob/main/timemachines/skatertools/recommendations/suggestions.py).
-Find faster, lighter, lesser-known methods like [thinking_fast_and_slow](https://github.com/microprediction/timemachines/blob/main/timemachines/skaters/simple/thinking.py) that might be useful for your purpose.
-Perhaps even adopt the use of [forever functions](https://www.microprediction.com/blog/forever) that get better over time without your doing anything.
-3. Quickly determine if autonomous algorithms can reliably predict your own model's residuals.
-4. Make your own autonomous algorithms and watch them compete.
-Use various combinations (composition, stacking [et cetera](https://github.com/microprediction/timemachines/tree/main/timemachines/skatertools/ensembling)).
-Use hyper-parameter [tuning](https://github.com/microprediction/timemachines/blob/main/timemachines/skatertools/tuning/README.md) to turn "almost" autonomous algorithms, or combinations of the same, into fully autonomous algorithms.

 There's also a recommendation [colab notebook](https://github.com/microprediction/timeseries-elo-ratings/blob/main/time_series_recommendations.ipynb) you can open and run.

-This project might help your package search, depending on your purposes.
-But it does not replace the packages themselves.
+More advanced uses of this package:

+3. Make your own autonomous algorithms and watch them compete.
+See the [daily $125 prize](https://www.microprediction.com/competitions/daily) and open this [notebook](https://github.com/microprediction/microprediction/blob/master/submission_examples_die/first_submission.ipynb) to understand the rudimentary mechanics of submitting distributions.
+Any skaters in this package can be turned into a "crawler" pretty easily, as demonstrated in the [stream skater examples](https://github.com/microprediction/microprediction/tree/master/crawler_skater_examples).
+4. Use stacking [stacking](https://github.com/microprediction/timemachines/tree/main/timemachines/skatertools/ensembling)) to create better skaters.
+5. Use hyper-parameter [tuning](https://github.com/microprediction/timemachines/blob/main/timemachines/skatertools/tuning/README.md) to turn "almost" autonomous algorithms, or combinations of the same, into fully autonomous algorithms.
+6. Use composition (residual chasing, boosting).
+Determine whether skaters here help predict your model residuals.

 ### Contribute